 Levi grinned warmly and brought the back of her hand to his lips.
 “I hope you like it.”

 It was at that time he noticed Geon Woo had turned to watch them, a pleasant smile on his face.
 Levi thought this was rather odd, but nodded his head politely and smiled back.
 Soon, one of the crew members began to give evacuation information, which took about fifteen minutes.
 Then all guests were directed to head to their stations and put on the life vests.
-As Levi and Madeline rose from their seats and headed out of the restaurant, they noticed Geon Woo’s eyes were still on them.
-Madeline purposefully avoided eye contact, still assuming the role of a delighted bride.
-His eyes on her felt uncomfortable, like cobwebs, but she refused to let it show.
+As Levi and Madeline rose from their seats and headed out of the restaurant, they noticed Geon Woo’s eyes still on them.
+Madeline purposefully avoided eye contact, continuing the role of a delighted bride.
+His gaze felt uncomfortable, like cobwebs, but she refused to let it show.
 After a brief explanation about the lifeboats, all guests were dismissed.
-Most headed back to their rooms to put the life jackets away, and Madeline and Levi were no exception.
-Once back in the room, they sat on the sofa to discuss their next move.
+Most returned to their rooms to put the life jackets away, and Madeline and Levi were no exception.
+Once back in their cabin, they sat on the sofa to discuss their next move.
 Levi flipped on the TV to help cover up their voices.

 “Well that wasn’t creepy at all,“ Madeline began sarcastically, hugging her arms together.

 “Agreed,” Levi responded.
 “They are all human though, if that makes you feel any better.
 He was rather fixated on us, and he was wearing the necklace, which is good.”

 “Somehow, I don’t think this is going to be as difficult as I thought.
 He seems to find us interesting.”